| Title: | Waiting List Metrics Using Queuing Theory |

 A summary of all the key stats associated with a waiting list

-wl_stats( waiting_list, target_wait = 4, categories = NULL, start_date = NULL, end_date = NULL, target_index = NULL )
+wl_stats(waiting_list, target_wait = 4, start_date = NULL, end_date = NULL)wl_stats(waiting_list, target_wait = 4, start_date = NULL, end_date = NULL)

 waiting_list |

-dataframe.
+data.frame.
 A df of referral dates and removals |

 target_wait |